xldenis/xav.io/content/blog/rust-formal-verification.md

 ### separating resources

-The turn of the millennium marked the beginning of a new era with the introduction of *separation* by O'Hearn and Reynolds{% sn() %}Citation{% end %} logic which builds upon the notions of *logical resources* first introduced by Girard for linear logic.
+The turn of the millennium marked the beginning of a new era with the introduction of separation by O'Hearn and Reynolds{% sn() %}Reynolds, John C. ["Separation logic: A logic for shared mutable data structures."](https://ieeexplore.ieee.org/document/1029817) Proceedings 17th Annual IEEE Symposium on Logic in Computer Science.
+IEEE, 2002.{% end %} logic which builds upon the notions of *logical resources* first introduced by Girard for linear logic.
-In separation logic, we treat ownership of memory as a non-duplicable *resource*{% mn() %}The power of separation logic in reasoning about memory has led to it being extended to reasoning about *other* kinds of resources, some of which might be (partially) duplicable, fractional or have other fun properties.
+In separation logic, we treat ownership of memory as a non-duplicable resource{% mn() %}The power of separation logic in reasoning about memory has led to it being extended to reasoning about *other* kinds of resources, some of which might be (partially) duplicable, fractional or have other fun properties.
 Examples include reasoning about time steps, energy (like electricity), or security. {% end %}, if I have ownership of some address `a`, I can't also give you ownership of `a`, that would be like if I could turn one dollar into two.
-To combine resources we have a *separating conjunction* `a &*& b` which represents the combination of *disjoint* resources `a` and `b` (like two separate addresses).
+To combine resources we have a *separating conjunction* `a &*& b` which represents the combination of disjoint resources `a` and `b` (like two separate addresses).

 The magic then comes from a new rule, pointedly called the *Frame Rule*, which says: If I can prove `{ P } C { Q }` then I can prove `{ P &*& R } C { Q &*& R }`, for any `P`, `Q`, and `R`.
 Another way to put it is that to say, if we can put aside `R` for a moment, then afterwards, we'll still have `R`.